bbajra/bowlingGame/README.md

 # Bowling Game

 This is a 10 pin bowling game calculating strike, space, handicap score and total score.
+It implements the bowling game logic along with JUnit and Cucumber testing

 ## Files